algolia/generative-experiences/README.md

 ## 🙋 FAQ

-- Can I use Algolia Generative Experiences with another UI framework (Svelte, Vue, Lit, etc...)
+- **Can I use Algolia Generative Experiences with another UI framework (Svelte, Vue, Lit, etc...)**

 Yes, you can use the API client `@algolia/generative-experiences-api-client` to call the service and build your UI around it.

-- Can I use Algolia Generative Experiences with SSR (Server Side Rendering)
+- **Can I use Algolia Generative Experiences with SSR (Server Side Rendering)**

 Yes, you can use the API client `@algolia/generative-experiences-api-client` and wrap any custom SSR logic around it.
 However, the UI libraries don't currently support SSR.

-- Can I sue Algolia Generative Experiences with custom implementation?
-(Swift, Go, Java, Kotlin, etc..)
+- **Can I sue Algolia Generative Experiences with custom implementation?
+(Swift, Go, Java, Kotlin, etc..)**

-Currently on a JavaScript API client is provided.
-If want to integrate Algolia Generative Experiences using another language, you can use the [REST API](https://todo.link).
+Currently only a JavaScript API client is provided.
+If want to integrate Algolia Generative Experiences using another language, please open an [issue](https://github.com/algolia/generative-experiences/issues/new) and we will consider adding it.

 ## ❓ Troubleshooting